-There is no progression from the 35-hour Individual modules to the 50-hour or 240-hour Individual modules or the related awards, and there is no progression from the 50-hour Individual modules to the 240-hour Individual modules or related awards.
-Students of the 35and 50-hour Individual modules who wish to register for the Postgraduate Certificate, Postgraduate Diploma or MSc should make an application in the normal way.
+There is no progression from the 35-hour Individual modules to the 50-hour or 240-hour Individual modules or the related qualifications, and there is no progression from the 50-hour Individual modules to the 240-hour Individual modules or related qualifications.
+Students of the 35- and 50-hour Individual modules who wish to register for the Postgraduate Certificate, Postgraduate Diploma or MSc should make an application in the normal way.